May 19, 2017

 That starts from the wrong end.
 The real question should be what future economy do we need so that it will allow fiscal revenues or other means by which not having to abandon the pillars of the welfare state?
 The answer to that question might be increasing taxes as Wolf recommends but it could also require many other means, not necessarily including extreme ones like to “choose a collapse in life expectancy”

-For many decades I have argued the best and most sustainable pension/health plan to be that of having loving children working in a healthy and functioning economy.
+For many decades I have argued the best and most sustainable pension/health plan to be that of having children who love you and are working in a healthy and functioning economy.

 I have been blessed with loving children, thank God, but I do fret about the future economy, as there is no way on earth for it to be either healthy or functionable with regulators distorting the allocation of bank credit, with their insane risk weighted capital requirements.